stijn-dejongh/lovecraft_public_domain/manuscript/under_pyramids.md

 fibre of imagination in me.
 A request found Abdul exceedingly willing to admit me to his party of seconds; so that all the rest of the early evening I accompanied him to various dens in the most lawless regions of the town--mostly northeast of the Ezbekiyeh--where he gathered one by one a select and formidable band of congenial cutthroats as his pugilistic background.

- Shortly after nine our party, mounted on donkeys bearing such royal or tourist-reminiscent names as "Rameses", "Mark Twain", "J. P. Morgan", and "Minnehaha", edged through street labyrinths both Oriental and Occidental, crossed the muddy and mast-forested Nile by the bridge of the bronze lions, and cantered philosophically between the lebbakhs on the road to Gizeh.
+Shortly after nine our party, mounted on donkeys bearing such royal or tourist-reminiscent names as _"Rameses"_, _"Mark Twain"_, _"J. P. Morgan"_, and _"Minnehaha"_, edged through street labyrinths both Oriental and Occidental, crossed the muddy and mast-forested Nile by the bridge of the bronze lions, and cantered philosophically between the lebbakhs on the road to Gizeh.
 Slightly over two hours were consumed by the trip, toward the end of which we passed the last of the returning tourists, saluted the last in-bound trolley-car, and were alone with the night and the past and the spectral moon.

 Then we saw the vast pyramids at the end of the avenue, ghoulish with a dim atavistical menace which I had not seemed to notice in the daytime.
 Even the smallest of them held a hint of the ghastly--for was it not in this that they had buried Queen Nitokris alive in the Sixth Dynasty; subtle Queen Nitokris, who once invited all her enemies to a feast in a temple below the Nile, and drowned them by opening the water-gates?
 I recalled that the Arabs whisper things about Nitokris, and shun the Third Pyramid at certain phases of the moon.
 It must have been over her that Thomas Moore was brooding when he wrote a thing muttered about by Memphian boatmen--

-      "The
-subterranean nymph that dwells 'Mid sunless gems and glories hid-- The lady of the Pyramid! "
+> _"The Subterranean nymph that dwells 'Mid sunless gems and glories hid-- The lady of the Pyramid!"_

 Early as we were, Ali Ziz and his party were ahead of us; for we saw their donkeys outlined against the desert plateau at Kafr-el-Haram; toward which squalid Arab settlement, close to the Sphinx, we had diverged instead of following the regular road to the Mena House, where some of the sleepy, inefficient police might have observed and halted us.
 Here, where filthy Bedouins stabled camels and donkeys in the rock tombs of Khephren's courtiers, we were led up the rocks and over the sand to the Great Pyramid, up whose time-worn sides the Arabs swarmed eagerly, Abdul Reis offering me the assistance I did not need.

 As most travellers know, the actual apex of this structure has long been worn away, leaving a reasonably flat platform twelve yards square.
 On this eerie pinnacle a squared circle was formed, and in a few moments the sardonic desert moon leered down upon a battle which, but for the quality of the ringside cries, might well have occurred at some minor athletic club in America.
 As I watched it, I felt that some of our less desirable institutions were not lacking;
-for every blow, feint, and defence bespoke "stalling " to my not inexperienced eye.
+for every blow, feint, and defence bespoke _"stalling"_ to my not inexperienced eye.
 It was quickly over, and despite my misgivings as to methods I felt a sort of proprietary pride when Abdul Reis was adjudged the winner.

 Reconciliation was phenomenally rapid, and amidst the singing, fraternising, and drinking which followed, I found it difficult to realise that a quarrel had ever occurred.
 Oddly enough, I myself seemed to be more of a centre of notice than the antagonists; and from my smattering of Arabic I judged that they were discussing my professional performances and